Santos, Italy's Eni weigh Australia gas projects, Timor Sea carbon capture

-Santos Ltd (STO.AX) and Italy's Eni (ENI.MI) will consider developing gas fields off northwest Australia, expanding gas exports from Darwin, and using a depleted gas field in the Timor Sea to capture and store carbon, the companies said on Monday.
+MELBOURNE (Reuters) - Santos Ltd and Italy’s Eni will consider developing gas fields off northwest Australia, expanding gas exports from Darwin, and using a depleted gas field in the Timor Sea to capture and store carbon, the companies said on Monday.

 The move comes after Eni called off the sale of its Australian gas assets earlier this year, as it failed to attract strong bids.